kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

   **Publisher:** [Saginaw Michigan Genealogical Society](https://www.sgsmi.org/)

+  **Contents:** List of emigrants lists from Central Franconia that contains: name, occupation, place or origin, destination, notes and reference.

+  **Notes:** These records are a combination of two indexes of family names which were compiled in the State Archive of Central Franconia (or Mittel Franken) at Nuremberg.
+  As a Sesquicentennial gift, the City of Gunzenhausen sent this information to its sister city of Frankenmuth, Michigan.
+Frankenmuth Historical Association staff & volunteers translated the information and compiled these charts.

 - [PDF: Auswanderer aus dem Gebiet des ehemaligen preußischen Regierungsbezirks Trier 1700-1900](https://www.wgff.de/trier/download/ABC/Auswanderer.pdf)

   **Author:** Werner Lichter